tderflinger/open-restaurants-db/README.md

 ## Description

-Currently, there is a list of restaurants in Linz, Austria available.
+Currently, there is a list of restaurants in Linz, Austria and Augsburg, Germany available.

 The data is available as a CSV file with the following fields: